10.7 Raising awareness about youth work

 The "Jugendhilfe" portal is an expert portal for child and youth services with a separate section on youth work.
 It is an integral component of the national and state information strategy.
 The target groups of this public portal are youth work professionals and the interested public at large.
 It provides information about individual action areas and projects, as well as about research and political developments that affect the field.

 The German Child and Youth Welfare Congress (Deutscher Kinder- und Jugendhilfetag, DJHT) is organised every three to four years.
 The DJHT tackles current challenges in child and youth services and addresses child and youth work issues in a range of talks, workshops and panel discussions.
-A European expert forum was also held at the 15th and 16th DJHT to debate topics in European youth policy.
-The 17th DJHT will take place in Essen in May 2021.
+A European expert forum was also held at the last three DJHT to debate topics in European youth policy.
+The 18th DJHT will take place in Leipzig in May 2025.

-The second federal youth work congress (Bundesweiter Fachkongress Kinder- und Jugendarbeit) took place in 2016 (the third is planned for September 2020) and, alongside the DJHT, was created as a nationwide congress devoted entirely to youth work.
+The third federal youth work congress (Bundesweiter Fachkongress Kinder- und Jugendarbeit) took place in 2021 and, alongside the DJHT, was created as a nationwide congress devoted entirely to youth work.

 Similar congresses are also held in the states.
 For example, Brandenburg organises a recurring youth work congress (Brandenburger Kongress der Jugendarbeit).
 The third congress was held in 2017 with the title "Borderless youth" (Grenzenlose Jugend).